YuxingLiu/CarND-MPC-Project/writeup.md

 ![alt text][image6]

-where the states are x and y positions, oridentation, velocity, cross track error, and orientation error.
-The inputs are steering angle and acceleration, subject to te constraints:
+where the states are x and y positions, orientation, velocity, cross track error, and orientation error.
+The inputs are steering angle and acceleration, subject to the constraints:

 ![alt text][image7]